 Immigration Officials can refuse your entry into Barbados for a variety of reasons.

-As part of your travel preparations, you will need to organise your arrival paperwork to make your entry into the island as smooth as possible.
+As part of your travel preparations, you will need to provide the necessary paperwork to make your entry into Barbados as smooth as possible.

 — valid passport

 — valid return ticket out of the island

 — entry visa (if required – see below)